vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The object of this anuvāda[^105] (statement of what has already occurred) namely sarva dharmān _parityajya_ (which is not a _vidhi_ or injunction) is to indicate the person who is specially competent to adopt _prapatti_, The preposition _pari_ in _parityajya_ is to indicate the person who is most competent or has full competence.
 In the sentence:- "Having reached this world which is perishable and without pleasure, you should resort to me with devotion," having reached does not state a _vidhi_ or injunction meaning - "Reach this world".
 It only means 'Being in this world' or 'since you are in this world'.
 So also, here, the words _sarvadharmān parityajya_ do not mean give up all _dharma_s'.
 It should be taken to mean: "You that have given up all _dharma_s".
 Since this usage of having done a thing' (past participle) is met with in other senses also, it is not right to say that 'having given up all _dharma_s' or giving up all dharnas is one of the accessories enjoined for _prapatti_.

+[^105]:
+What is meant is not that the person should give up but that as he is unable to adopt other _dharma_s, he should seek the Lord as an _upāya_.